 Langhús turf outhouses in East Iceland

-Nowhere in Iceland have I seen such huge and well-maintained turf outhouses, kudos to the farmers for a job well done maintaining these approx. 100 years old turf outhouses.
+Nowhere in Iceland have I seen such huge, well-maintained turf outhouses; kudos to the farmers for a job well done on these approximately 100-year-old structures.

-On the land of Langhús, l saw several other turf outhouses, apart from the big turf outhouses.
+On the land of Langhús, I saw several other turf outhouses, apart from the big turf outhouses.

-Unfortunately, the farmer was not at home so I could ask him to show me around, but I had a peek at the turf outhouses on my own.
+Unfortunately, the farmer was not at home, so I could not ask him to show me around, but I had a peek at the turf outhouses on my own.
 Aren't they amazing?

-Many of the other turf outhouses in Fljótsdalur valley were demolished when the sheep disease scrapie (riða) infected the sheep and the whole stock of sheep had to be killed.
+Many of the other turf outhouses in the Fljótsdalur valley were demolished when the sheep disease scrapie (riða) infected the sheep, and the whole stock of sheep had to be killed.

 Turf outhouses at Langhús